 It makes perfect sense if you think about it: the better your lungs work, the better your body is able to perform essential functions such as circulating oxygen throughout the body and removing waste products.

+Scientific Evidence A study published in the Journal of Ayurveda and Integrative Medicine in 20148 found that practicing pranayama, a type of breathwork used in yoga, improved lung function in healthy individuals.
+The study involved 30 participants who practiced pranayama for 20 minutes daily for 4 weeks.
+The researchers found that the participants had significant improvements in lung function as measured by spirometry tests.
 A randomized controlled trial published in the Journal of Bodywork and Movement Therapies in 20119 found that pranayama, a type of breathwork used in yoga, improved lung function in individuals with chronic obstructive pulmonary disease (COPD).
 The study participants who practiced pranayama for 12 weeks had significant improvements in forced expiratory volume in one second (FEV1), which is a measure of lung function, compared to the control group.
 The authors suggested that pranayama could be a useful adjunctive therapy for COPD.
+A study published in the Journal of Cardiopulmonary Rehabilitation and Prevention in 201610 found that diaphragmatic breathing, a type of breathwork that emphasizes using the diaphragm muscle, improved lung function in individuals with heart failure.
+The study participants who practiced diaphragmatic breathing for eight weeks had significant improvements in peak oxygen uptake and breathing capacity compared to the control group.
+The authors suggested that diaphragmatic breathing could be a useful non-pharmacological intervention for heart failure. |

 What Are the Emotional Benefits of Breathwork?